bfontaine/ArrayDB/README.md

 ArrayDB
 =======

-Use your arrays are DBs, and make queries on them.
+Use your arrays as DB tables, and make queries on them.